ONSdigital/application-profile/csv.md

 There are five types of columns, and each CSV file should contain at least two of them.

-#### Observation

-Observation columns must only contain numbers.
-Suppressed or missing values must be left blank.
-If a value is suppressed, there should be a related column explaining the suppressed value.
-This is referred to as an observation status column (i.e. a special kind of attribute column called "observation status").
-When dealing with whole numbers (i.e. counts of people) and where there isn't scaling (i.e. thousands, millions, etc.), the number should be expressed as an integer.
-When dealing with decimal numbers (i.e. percentages, indexes, scaled currency counts), the number should be expressed as a decimal number.

-**Note:** Try and keep the same number of decimal places for all values in a given column.
-This will make it easier to read, and not imply false precision.

 #### Dimension

 Dimension columns (otherwise known as factors or concepts) are used to identify the observation through a combination of concepts.
 Where each dimension in a CSV is filtered to a specific value there should only be one observation.
 In relational databases terminology all dimensions combine to a composite key.
 Some examples of dimensions are: